oniietzschan/bump-3dpd/README.md

-# bump.lua
+# bump-3dpd.lua

 [![Build Status](https://travis-ci.org/kikito/bump.lua.svg?branch=master)](https://travis-ci.org/kikito/bump.lua)
 [![Coverage Status](https://coveralls.io/repos/github/kikito/bump.lua/badge.svg?branch=master)](https://coveralls.io/github/kikito/bump.lua?branch=master)

-Lua collision-detection library for axis-aligned rectangles.
+Lua collision-detection library for axis-aligned cubes.
 Its main features are:

-* bump.lua only does axis-aligned bounding-box (AABB) collisions.
-If you need anything more complicated than that (circles, polygons, etc.) give [HardonCollider](https://github.com/vrld/HardonCollider) a look.
+* bump-3dpd.lua only does axis-aligned bounding-box (AABB) collisions.
+If you need anything more complicated than that (spheres, meshes, etc.) then you're out of luck, pal.
 * Handles tunnelling - all items are treated as "bullets".
 The fact that we only use AABBs allows doing this fast.
 * Strives to be fast while being economic in memory
 * It's centered on *detection*, but it also offers some (minimal & basic) *collision response*
-* Can also return the items that touch a point, a segment or a rectangular zone.
+* Can also return the items that touch a point, a segment or a cubic zone.
-* bump.lua is _gameistic_ instead of realistic.
+* bump-3dpd.lua is _gameistic_ instead of realistic.

 The demos are LÖVE based, but this library can be used in any Lua-compatible environment.

-`bump` is ideal for:
+`bump-3dpd` is ideal for:

-* Tile-based games, and games where most entities can be represented as axis-aligned rectangles.
+* Tile-based games, and games where most entities can be represented as axis-aligned cubes.
 * Games which require some physics, but not a full realistic simulation - like a platformer.
-* Examples of genres: top-down games (Zelda), Shoot-them-ups, fighting games (Street Fighter), platformers (Super Mario).
+* Examples of genres: top-down games (Zelder), Shoot-those-ups, fighting games (Arcana Heart), platformers (Jumpman).

-`bump` is not a good match for:
+`bump-3dpd` is not a good match for:

 * Games that require polygons for the collision detection
 * Games that require highly realistic simulations of physics - things "stacking up", "rolling over slides", etc.